api7/apisix-seed/README.md

 The process is as follows:

-- Apache APISIX registers an upstream and specifies the service discovery type to etcd.
+1、Apache APISIX registers an upstream and specifies the service discovery type to etcd.

-- APISIX-Seed watches the resource changes of Apache APISIX in etcd and filters the discovery type and obtains the service name.
+2、APISIX-Seed watches the resource changes of Apache APISIX in etcd and filters the discovery type and obtains the service name.

-- APISIX-Seed binds the service to the etcd resource and starts watching the service in the service registry.
+3、APISIX-Seed binds the service to the etcd resource and starts watching the service in the service registry.

-- The client registers the service in the service registry.
+4、The client registers the service in the service registry.

-- APISIX-Seed gets the service changes in the service registry.
+5、APISIX-Seed gets the service changes in the service registry.

-- APISIX-Seed queries the bound etcd resource information through the service name, and writes the updated service node to etcd.
+6 、APISIX-Seed queries the bound etcd resource information through the service name, and writes the updated service node to etcd.

-- The Apache APISIX worker watches etcd changes and refreshes the service node information to the memory.
+7、The Apache APISIX worker watches etcd changes and refreshes the service node information to the memory.

 # Development
 The following will take the nacos service registry as an example to show how to deploy and use APISIX-Seed to complete service discovery.
 Before starting, please make sure that you have installed Apache APISIX correctly.
 And make sure it can work properly.